Turning Red cast | Meet the voices behind Pixar movie | Radio Times

 Where have I seen Tristan Allerick Chen before?
 Tristan Allerick Chen has appeared in WandaVision, The Kominsky Method, Ron's Gone Wrong, Diary of a Wimpy Kid and The Barbarian and the Troll.

-Turning Red will be released on Disney Plus on 11th March 2022.
+Turning Red is streaming now on Disney Plus.
 Visit our Movies hub for more news and features and find something to watch tonight with our TV Guide.

 The latest issue of Radio Times is on sale now – subscribe now to get each issue delivered to your door.
 For more from the biggest stars in TV, listen to the Radio Times podcast with Jane Garvey.